obsidian-community/obsidian-hub/04 - Guides, Workflows, & Courses/Guides/How to test plugin code that uses Obsidian APIs.md

 ---
 aliases:
 -
 tags:
 - seedling
-  - MOC
+publish: true
 ---

 # How to test plugin code that uses Obsidian APIs

 When writing [[for Plugin Developers to Automate Tests|automated tests]] for plugins, it's common to find that your test code needs to use functions or classes in source files that use the Obsidian API.